 Internet service provider (ISP), can be defined as a company that Ans. provides Internet connections and services to individuals and organizations.
-In addition to providing access the Internet, to ISPs may provide software packages (such as browsers), e-mail accounts, and a personal Web site or home page.
+In addition to providing access to the Internet.
+ISPs may also provide software packages and (such as browsers), e-mail accounts, a personal Web site or home page.
 ISPs can host Web sites for businesses and can also build the Web sites themselves.
 ISPs are all connected to each other through network access points, public network facilities on the Internet backbone.